 - Apprenticeship in Trowel Occupations which currently includes a Diploma and NVQ at Level 2 or 3 (Or Scottish Equivalent)

 Some of our trades have the opportunity to become "self-employed" where rates of pay will vary depending on your hours and productivity.
 In addition, all of our trade roles have the opportunity to progress and train as a construction site manager for a house building company.
-Job Titles May vary write a better senstances The jobs outlined on this webste occur throughout the home building industry, but please note that actual job titles may vary slightly from one organisation to another.
+The jobs outlined on this website occur throughout the home building industry, but please note that actual job titles may vary slightly from one organisation to another.

 Earn While You Learn:

 All our featured job roles offer an entry-point for school leavers to commence a career in the industry, particularly in site trades, where you will normally enrol for an apprenticeship.
 Site Management [Engineering] and Quantity Surveying also offer opportunities for college-leavers and graduates as well as school leavers.

 For most jobs, depending on your qualifications and experience there are also openings for those looking to change career.
 This is particularly so in Sales, where your previous work experience in a customer-facing role will be just as relevant as any academic qualification.